-Summer has arrived in Saint Paul, and that means it’s time to prepare for the 20th year of Minnesota’s premiere celebration of jazz music—the Twin Cities Jazz Festival.
+Summer has arrived in Saint Paul, and that means it’s time to prepare for the 21st year of Minnesota’s premier celebration of jazz music—the Twin Cities Jazz Festival.

 Here’s what you need to know before heading to this awesome event in Saint Paul:

 Over 90,000 spectators will flock to Lowertown over the three day period.
 Some will be devout lovers of jazz, others will just be music lovers looking to take part in the event—all are welcome, whatever your level of jazz expertise.

 More than 100 artists will perform at this year’s festival.
 The headliners for 2019 are José James, Nnenna Freelon, the James Carter Organ Trio, Grace Kelly and Aurora Nealand with Tom McDermott.
 Check out the schedule for a full list of performers.

 Started in Minneapolis in 1999 by jazz promoters Steve Heckler and Steve Adams, TC Jazz Fest began small as a free community event to promote local artists.
 Over the years, it has grown into a large festival celebrating jazz music—a genre that spans all ages, races and lifestyles.
 The free event bounced around the metro before settling into its current home in Lowertown in 2009, helping to develop the district’s lively and vibrant community.

 The festival will take place at a variety of venues in Saint Paul, with the largest concentration of performances taking place in Lowertown’s Mears Park.
 Other venues include: